 29 July 2009

-Everyone who knows me knows how fond I am of mission patches.
-These are those unique insignia, designed with the assistance of the crew, that represent each flight in a reduced, graphical medium.
+Everyone who knows me knows how fond I am of mission patches, those unique insignia, designed with the assistance of the crew, that represent each flight in a reduced, graphical medium.
 Spaceflight mission patches date back to Gemini 5 in 1965.

 A BRIEF HISTORY OF MISSION PATCHES

-James McDivitt and Ed White, now unable to name their Gemini 4 capsule the "American Eagle" as they had planned, settled for a different solution: they sewed American flags onto their spacesuits.
-In doing so they became the first astronauts to wear flags on their suits, though Soviet cosmonauts had been doing this for years.
-The U.S. flag has come to be regarded as the de facto mission patch for Gemini 4 once the next flight established a trend.
-Gordon Cooper and Pete Conrad wanted something special for Gemini 5 so Cooper, a former Army pilot, turned to his military background which had special patches and insignia for everything imaginable.
+James McDivitt and Ed White, unable to name their Gemini 4 capsule the "American Eagle" as they had planned, settled for a different solution: they sewed American flags onto their spacesuits.
+In doing so, they became the first astronauts to wear flags on their suits, though Soviet cosmonauts had been doing that for years.
+The U.S. flag has come to be regarded as the de facto mission patch for Gemini 4 once the next flight established a new tradition.
+Gordon Cooper and Pete Conrad wanted something special for Gemini 5, so Cooper, a former Army pilot, turned to his military background which had special patches and insignia for everything imaginable.
 He and Conrad designed a patch for their flight featuring a Conestoga wagon bearing the enthusiastic words, "8 Days or Bust," highlighting their anticipated mission length.
-NASA administrator James Webb reportedly blew a gasket and demanded that the slogan be removed in the event that the mission did not meet that mark and be seen as a failure.
+NASA administrator James Webb reportedly blew a gasket and demanded that the slogan be covered on all the patches by a square of fabric, in the event that the mission did not meet that mark and be seen as a failure.
 Gemini 5 lasted 7 days, 22 hours, 55 minutes, and 14 seconds ... which has been deemed close enough to earn the motto.

 Ever since Gemini 5 each crew has seen fit to design a special emblem.
-Where Cooper and Conrad had their patch independently made on their dime, later designs would be professionally produced by Lion Patches and AB Emblem, the latter becoming the sole producer of NASA's official patches today.
-The so-called "Cooper Patches" came to be known collectively as "mission patches" and the rest, as they say, is history.
+Where Cooper and Conrad had their patch independently made on their dime, later designs would be professionally produced by Lion Patches and AB Emblem under the agency's flight budget, the latter company becoming the sole producer of NASA's official patches today.
+The so-called "Cooper Patches" came to be known collectively as "mission patches," and the rest, as they say, is history.

 THE OFFICIAL STS-127 MISSION PATCH

-Before getting to my little story of whipping up a couple designs for this flight's patch just let me cover the official design in brief.
-It is a beautiful patch and absolutely wonderful in its simplicity.
+Before getting to my little story of whipping up a couple designs for space shuttle mission STS-127's mission patch, just let me cover the official design in brief.
+It's a beautiful patch and absolutely wonderful in its simplicity.
 I will continue to regale this simplicity in design when, as you shall see, it became a problem that I never quite managed to overcome myself.